Tiredenom6/Arduino-Educational-Project/Directions.md

 ### Implementing Code on an Arduino
 To upload an Arduino sketch (The Code in the IDE) to an Arduino board, the board must be connected to the computer via a USB cable.
 When your code is written you can follow these steps,

           1) Verify your code.
-This will tell you if you have made any mistakes in your arduino code
+This will tell you if you have made any mistakes in your arduino code.
+To do this, click on the big check mark in the top left hand corner.
-          2)
-          3)
+          2) After the code is verified without issues, click on the 3)